Vernon Township Municipal Utilities Authority Rules and Regulations

 - A change in use application requires the submission of a floor plan of the facility and a construction plan illustrating what is being done to the existing facility.
 A filing fee for the application in the amount of $100.00 and an engineer reviewing fee in the amount of $200.00 must be provided.
 Depending on the size of the project, an escrow account may be required.

 - The VTMUA’s engineer will review the application and determine an EDU count.
 The findings will be presented to the board of commissioners of the VTMUA for approval.
 The land use board/building department will be notified of the result of the action so that the project may be completed.
+The VTMUA board of commissioners meets only on the third Thursday of every month and this applicable timing must be considered in coordinating approval between the departments for completion of the applicant’s project.

 Section 2.3.
 Discharges Restricted.